November 12, 2025

 Here is how it worked:

-• The company paid a special “buyback tax” under section 115QA on the difference between the buyback price and the issue price of the share.
+• The company paid a special "buyback tax" under section 115QA on the distributed income arising on the buyback, broadly linked to the difference between the buyback payout and the amount originally received by the company at the time of issue of those shares.

 • The amount received by shareholders on buyback was exempt in their hands under section 10(34A).